ibm-cloud-docs/hpc-spectrum-symphony/symphony-gui-console.md

 1. You get an SSL self-signed certificate warning with your browser the first time that you access this URL.
 {:note .note}

-2. This SSH command will log you into the primary management host and initialize a Spectrum Symphony command-line environment.
+2. This SSH command will log you into the primary management host and initialize a {{site.data.keyword.symphony_short}} command-line environment.
 {:note .note}

 Further information on how to use Symphony UI can be found at [Accessing the cluster management console](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=cluster-accessing-management-console#accessing_PMC).